keshavos/generator-angularjs-cordova/README.md

 ```
 e.g. $> cordova build android
-will trigger a 'grunt build' task before performing any cordova's android build related tasks.
 ```
+will trigger a `grunt build` task before performing any cordova's android build related tasks.

 For a list of all available cordova commands, use:

 `$> cordova --help`